Last Updated on July 2, 2023 by Goya

 Waking up to a warm July morning, we decide to start our day with a quick picnic in the park.
 After a quick trip to the Albert Heijn and Kwekkeboom on Reguliersbreestraat to pick up some nibbles (nothing fancy), we head southwest.

 A walk through historic Spiegelkwartier, a neighbourhood for all things arts and antiques, and past its crown jewel Kramer Kunst & Antiek takes us to the passageway of the Rijksmuseum where we are greeted with classical music performed by some of the most talented street musicians.
-Now at the heart of all Amsterdam’s museums (Museumplein), we tip our hat to talented Mr Van Gogh before we continue to Vondelpark.
+Now at the heart of all Amsterdam’s museums (Museumplein), we tip our hat to the talented Mr Van Gogh before we continue to Vondelpark.

 The Heineken Experience